 I injured myself because the landlord didn’t make repairs on my unit.
 Can I hold my landlord liable for the costs of my medical bills?

 You may be able to take your landlord to court to sue for the costs of your medical bills.
 It is important to have documentation of the repair problems and your landlord’s negligence in fixing them.
 Seek legal advice from an attorney for a specific situation.
 Tenants have often found it helpful to consult with an attorney regarding health problems that result from mold.

 Currently, a prospective landlord may choose to take a copy of a credit report if the tenant provides one from one of the three major credit reporting agencies, but the law does not require them to do so.
-Solid Ground is working with our partners to pass legislation that would lower application costs by requiring landlords to accept credit reports from tenants if they can be verified with the credit reporting agency.
+The Tenants Union is working with our partners to pass legislation that would lower application costs by requiring landlords to accept credit reports from tenants if they can be verified with the credit reporting agency.

 You can petition credit reporting agencies to have any errors removed from your record.
 This can be a difficult process.
 For detailed information, see the Federal Trade Commission’s How to Dispute Credit Report Errors.

 Yes.
 If you want to move an additional tenant in mid-tenancy, the landlord has the right to put them through the screening process and charge them the application fee.

 I have a family member or partner who lives elsewhere, but will be staying over regularly in my unit.
 What are my rights?